Juantantan/MandelbrotExplorer/Readme.md

 such as functional programming.
 Mark has written web guides for using Erlang, OpenGL with Lisp, Ray-tracing, OpenSSH, encryption and security and on many other subjects.

-### Jack Costin
-Jack was a colleague of mine at my work.
-I owe him thanks for his kindness and patience when I was learning Python and Postgre Sql in Linux for rail lateness annotation software.
-Jack's precision and thoroughness helped me to bring my PR's up to an acceptable quality, and especially he helped me with the complex world of Signalling and also Git itself.

 ## OpenCL
 OpenCL is very good for doing parallel, recursive compute operations on graphics hardware.
 It actually uses 'dynamic parallelism', as true recursion isn't supported, nor does it need to be by nature of Graphics hardware, processor size and